top of page

 • Another direction of my work concerns neural network quantization, approached via reduced weight precision and pruning.

-• In Algebraic Geometry, I am interested in studying simultaneous (and other) tensor decompositions, which correspond to various polynomial neural network architectures.
+• In Algebraic Geometry, I am interested in studying simultaneous (and other) tensor decompositions, which correspond to various polynomial/rational neural network architectures.

 • Another line of my research focuses on using neural networks to identify the location and type of singularities of meromorphic functions from data.